 MOD RCC/14A1/69

-39 5.1 Safety of life telecommunications, such asdistress telecommunications, shall be entitled to transmission as of right and shall, where technically practicable, have absolute priority over all other telecommunications, in accordance with the relevant Articles of the Convention and taking due account of relevant CCITT Recommendations.
+39 5.1 Emergency (distress) telecommunications relating to safety of life, including distress communications, shall be entitled to transmission as of right and shall, where technically practicable, have absolute priority over all other international telecommunication services, in accordance with the relevant Articles of the Constitution and Convention and taking due account of relevant ITU Recommendations.

 Reasons: Underlines the absolute priority of emergency /distress telecommunications.